dbc*_*dbc 16 c# json system.text.json

 }

-If your data model uses some other type of collection, say ObservableCollection<string>
+If your data model uses some other type of collection, say ObservableCollection<string>, you can apply a lower level converter SingleOrArrayConverter<TCollection, TItem> as follows:

 [JsonConverter(typeof(SingleOrArrayConverter<ObservableCollection<string>, string>))]